mmisono/vatic/DEVELOPERS.md

 tracking algorithms on the server.
 Changes to the trackers and tracking interface may require changes here.

-TrackCollection is simply a collection of tracks and provides some interfaces for mananging the collection.
+`TrackCollection` is simply a collection of tracks and provides some interfaces for mananging the collection.

 **objectui.js**: This defines a couple of classes.
-Most notably TrackObjectUI and TrackObject.
+Most notably `TrackObjectUI` and `TrackObject`.
 Together these two classes manage the lifecycle of the annotations for a single object.
 They also manage the column you see on the right side of the video player.
 This file will almost certainly require changes if you want to add additional ways of interacting with an annotation.

-TrackObject provides ways of interacting with a Track via cells in the table on the right side of the video player.
+`TrackObject` provides ways of interacting with a `Track` via cells in the table on the right side of the video player.
 Specifically, this handles marking tracks as outside of the frame or occluded.

-TrackObjectUI is a container for TrackObjects.
-This also handles the initialization of new TrackObjects as well as the ui for selecting objects for editing.
+`TrackObjectUI` is a container for `TrackObjects`.
+This also handles the initialization of new `TrackObjects` as well as the ui for selecting objects for editing.

 Server
 ---------